protocolbuffers/protobuf/java/README.md

 Most users should follow the instructions above to use protobuf Java runtime.
-If you are contributing code to protobuf or want to use a protobuf version that hasn't been officially released yet, you can folllow the instructions below to build protobuf from source code.
+If you are contributing code to protobuf or want to use a protobuf version that hasn't been officially released yet, you can follow the instructions below to build protobuf from source code.

 ### Build from Source - With Maven